OlgaLezhnina/martem/README.md

 <!-- badges: end -->

 This is a replacement of the ORKG-R package.
-The user can load the ORKG templates, create their instances, and write JSON-LD files.
+The user can load ORKG templates, create their instances, and write JSON-LD files.
 The resulting JSON-LD files are suitable for harvesting into the ORKG with Python.

 ## Installation